Nigeria’s New Tax Laws: Do You Pay Tax on Money Earned Abroad?

 Sometimes, despite all the reliefs and agreements, you might still owe some tax in both countries.
 This usually happens when one, the other country’s tax rate is higher than Nigeria’s.
 Two, different countries have different rules about what constitutes taxable income.
 And three, there are timing differences in when income is recognized.

 In this situation, you should first, determine your residency status in both countries.
-Then, Check if a Double Taxation Agreement applies and what it covers.
+Then, check if a Double Taxation Agreement applies and what it covers.
 Claim credit for foreign taxes paid using proper documentation.
 File your Nigerian tax return even if you think no additional tax is due.
 And as always, keep detailed records of all income and taxes paid abroad.

 Common Questions and Answers